24/7 Emergency Services

 4. Look Out for Appliances With Short Circuit Issues

 Short circuits can be disastrous, and you should handle them with caution.
 First, you need to locate the device causing the short circuit.
 Then, switch off the socket and unplug the appliance.
-For more tests and recommendations, contact an electrical expert at Lightfoot Mechanical to prevent losses to your devices and home.
+For more tests and recommendations, contact an electrical expert at Lightfoot Plumbing, Heating, Air & Electrical to prevent losses to your devices and home.

 5. Install Power Surge Protectors